Skip to main content

 community that carries the bandwidth information of a router,

-available bandwidth on trough a given route.
+bandwidth through a given route.

 non-transitive.
 Therefore the value of the high-order octet of the

-extended Type Field can be 0x00 or 0x40 respectively.
+extended Type Field can be 0x00 or 0x40, respectively.
 The value of

 the low-order octet of the extended type field for this communities

-bandwidth of the link is expressed as 4 octets in [IEEE.754-2019]
+The bandwidth value is expressed as 4 octets in [IEEE.754-2019]

 floating point format, units being bytes (not bits!) per second.
 It

-is carried in the Local Administrator subfield of the Value Field.
+is carried in the Local Administrator sub-field of the Value Field.

 0 1 2 3